kubealex/knative-playground/README.md

 # knative-playground
-This is a simple knative eventing example to show how you can
+This is a simple knative eventing example to show how you can trigger a service via cloud events